Phil Ivey – The Most Feared Opponent on the Planet

 - 41 years

-This is an incredible achievement considering the fact that Phil is still in his early thirties, and that since bursting onto the scene in the 2000 WSOP just 7 years ago, he has collected an impressive collection of titles including 5 WSOP bracelets.
+This is an incredible achievement considering the fact that Phil is still in his thirties, and that since bursting onto the scene in the 2000 World Series of Poker, he has collected an impressive collection of titles including 9 WSOP bracelets.

 To this day Phil Ivey remains one of, if not the most feared opponents in the game, with an aggressive game and his trademark piercing eyes and stare.

 Phil has two nicknames, the first being “No Home Jerome” which he earned during his time in Atlantic City playing cards whilst under age using the alias Jerome.
 The second is “The Tiger Woods of Poker” due to his close resemblance to the golfing great and that like Tiger in Golf, he is probably also the most successful poker player.